-What is a PDA?A PDA is a tube connecting the 2 large blood vessels leaving the heart (the aorta and the pulmonary artery).
+What is a PDA (Patent ductus arteriosus) ?A PDA is a tube connecting the 2 large blood vessels leaving the heart (the aorta and the pulmonary artery).
 Everyone has a PDA during fetal life in the womb.
-PDA’s usually closes in the first few days of life.
+In most babies the PDA closes in the first few days of life.
 In some cases, particularly premature babies they may not close naturally.

 SymptomsSome babies and children will have no symptoms.
 Those with larger defects may become breathless, tire more easily, have slower weight gain with feeding difficulties and be more prone to respiratory infections.
 Premature babies with a PDA may have difficulty weaning of respiratory ventilatory support.